 ICH M7 applications for drug impurities and extractables & leachables

 In addition to the attendance on the live streaming, you receive a copy of the recording for your personal use and all the material related to the course.
-Finally, the trainer is available at any time during the session or shortly afterwards to answer your course-related questions.
+Finally, the trainer is available for a single 30 minute session that can be taken up to 3 months after the course ends to answer any course-related questions.
 A certificate of attendance is also available upon request.

 The trainer, Dr. Elena Fioravanzo, is a qualified chemist and a well-recognized scientific investigator in computational chemistry and computational toxicology.
 She has more than 20 years of experience as a consultant and in providing training on approaches and on specific software.